 - 1. Must have successful experience working with culturally diverse families and communities or have otherwise demonstrated a commitment to strengthening the engagement of a diverse community and skill in communicating with a diverse population. - 2.
-Bilingual skills.
-Must be bilingual and biliterate in Spanish and English. - 3.
-Successful completion of a teacher certification program at an accredited college or university and valid Washington state certification(s) and/or endorsement(s). - 4.
-Demonstrated content knowledge for subjects/levels being taught. - 5.
-Ability to effectively communicate with parents, students, and staff verbally and in writing. - 6.
-Commitment to collaboration, teaming, and effectiveness in working within a professional learning community. - 7.
-Skill in classroom management and achieving, supporting, and maintaining acceptable student behavior. - 8.
-Knowledge of and ability to use appropriate and multiple assessment, instruction, and evaluation techniques. - 9.
-Knowledge of child and adolescent development and ability to apply that knowledge to selecting and applying curriculum materials and instructional practices. - 10.
-Knowledge and skill in the use and strategies necessary to meet the diverse needs of students. - 11.
-Knowledge and skill in culturally responsive teaching and learning. - 12.
-Skill and ability to utilize technology to aid instruction, assessment, and learning. - 13.
-Evidence of continuous professional learning, commitment to participate in professional growth opportunities, and self-reflection on professional practice. - 14.
+Successful completion of a teacher certification program at an accredited college or university and valid Washington state certification(s) and endorsement(s). - 3.
+Demonstrated content knowledge for subjects/levels being taught. - 4.
+Ability to effectively communicate with parents, students, and staff verbally and in writing. - 5.
+Commitment to collaboration, teaming, and effectiveness in working within a professional learning community. - 6.
+Skill in classroom management and ability to achieve, support, and maintain acceptable student behavior. - 7.
+Knowledge of and ability to use appropriate and multiple assessment, instruction, and evaluation techniques.

+- 8. Knowledge of child and adolescent development and ability to apply that knowledge to selecting and using curriculum materials and instructional practices. - 9.
+Knowledge and skill in the use and strategies necessary to meet the diverse needs of students. - 10.
+Knowledge and skill in culturally responsive teaching and learning. - 11.
+Skill and ability to utilize technology to aid instruction, assessment, and learning. - 12.
+Evidence of continuous professional learning, commitment to participate in professional growth opportunities, and self-reflection on professional practice. - 13.
 Any position-specific special qualifications indicated in the recruitment process.